isDisplayed, isSelected, isEnabled in Selenium

 2) Maximize the current window

-6) Find no of Radio Buttons available and print their values
+6) Find the number of Radio Buttons available

 import org.openqa.selenium.By;